Seven Ways to Eat Healthier

 Don't cover your meals in fat.

-A ground turkey burger tastes good, but a single slice of American Cheese on it adds 4-6 grams of saturated fat.
+A ground turkey burger tastes good, but a single slice of American Cheese adds 4-6 grams of saturated fat.
 Avoid toppings like mayonnaise too.
 One tablespoon can add 95 calories and 10 grams of fat!

 If your food needs dressing up, try adding mustard, tomatoes, lettuce or onions.
-These are low in fat, low in carbs and you get the added benefit of getting at least one of your servings of vegetables per day.
+These are low in fat, low in carbs, and you get the added benefit of getting at least one of your servings of vegetables per day.

-Traditional skillets require more oils and butter to cook so the foods don't stick to the bottom.
+Traditional skillets require more oils and butter to cook, so the foods don't stick to the bottom.
 Non-stick cooking pans don't require as much (or any) oils to cook and are easier to clean.